-NEW FUNDING AVAILABLE THROUGH INFLATION REDUCTION ACT (IRA)
+FUNDING AVAILABLE THROUGH THE INFLATION REDUCTION ACT (IRA)

 What is 45L?

-A Federal tax credit for residential new construction that has recently been expanded under the Inflation Reduction Act.
-Starting January 1, 2023 projects certifying under ENERGY STAR or Zero Energy Ready Home programs may be eligible for tax credits on a per unit basis.
+45L is a federal energy tax credit for residential new construction that has been expanded under the IRA.
+Starting January 1, 2023, projects completed and certified under the ENERGY STAR or Zero Energy Ready Home programs are eligible for applicable tax credits on a per-unit basis.

 What's it Worth?